 - Web App

 From any credential list page, click a credential.
-Select the credential's Settings tab and click Delete Credential.
+Select the credential's Summary tab and click Delete Credential.
 Type the name of the credential and click REMOVE CREDENTIAL to confirm deletion.

 Credentials can be tested using the integration designer.